Boride

 A boride is a compound between boron and a less electronegative element, for example silicon boride (SiB_{3} and SiB_{6}).
-The borides are a very large group of compounds that are generally high melting and are covalent more than ionic in nature.
-Some borides exhibit very useful physical properties.
-The term boride is also loosely applied to compounds such as B_{12}As_{2} (N.B.
-Arsenic has an electronegativity higher than boron) that is often referred to as icosahedral boride.
+The borides are a large group of compounds that generally offer high melting points and are more covalent than ionic.
+Some borides exhibit useful physical properties.
+The term boride is also loosely applied to compounds such as B_{12}As_{2} (N.B. arsenic has an electronegativity higher than boron) that is often referred to as icosahedral boride.

-Ranges of compounds
+Compounds

 The borides can be classified loosely as boron rich or metal rich, for example the compound YB_{66} at one extreme through to Nd_{2}Fe_{14}B at the other.
 The generally accepted definition is that if the ratio of boron atoms to metal atoms is 4:1 or more, the compound is boron rich; if it is less, then it is metal rich.

 Boron rich borides (B:M 4:1 or more)

 The main group metals, lanthanides and actinides form a wide variety of boron-rich borides, with metal:boron ratios up to YB_{66}.

 The properties of this group vary from one compound to the next, and include examples of compounds that are semi conductors, superconductors, diamagnetic, paramagnetic, ferromagnetic or anti-ferromagnetic.
 They are mostly stable and refractory.

 Some metallic dodecaborides contain boron icosahedra, others (for example yttrium, zirconium and uranium) have the boron atoms arranged in cuboctahedra.

 LaB_{6} is an inert refractory compound, used in hot cathodes because of its low work function which gives it a high rate of thermionic emission of electrons; YB_{66} crystals, grown by an indirect-heating floating zone method, are used as monochromators for low-energy synchrotron X-rays.
 VB_{2} has shown some promise as potential material with higher energy capacity than lithium for batteries.